kpetremann/salt-exporter/README.md

 Salt Exporter is a Prometheus export for Salt events.
 It exposes relevant metrics regarding jobs and results.

-You just need to run the exporter on the same server than the Salt Master using the same user.
+You just need to run the exporter on the same server than the Salt Master.

 ## Features

 Supported tags:
 * salt/job/<jid>/new
 * salt/job/<jid>/ret/<*>

-Be able to configure IPC path and Prometheus listen address/port.

 ## Exposed metrics